input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 The way in which blocks are processed is specified in the [Pos.Block.Logic](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Block/Logic.hs) module.
-Please read about [Handling Blocks and Headers](/protocols/handling-blocks-and-headers/) for more info.
+Please read about [blocks in Cardano SL](/technical/blocks/) for more info.

 ### Block Processing Listeners